 Fluffy, flaky, melt-in-your-mouth vegan biscuits!
 You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

-Okay, so they're not the prettiest biscuits in the world, but as far as taste and texture goes, they're the best vegan biscuits you can make.
-Check out those layers!
-These babies are flaky, fluffy, and delicious!
+Okay, so they're not the prettiest biscuits in the world, but as far as taste and texture goes, these are the best vegan biscuits you can make.
+Scratch that: they've the best biscuits you can make (vegan or not!).

 I had some trouble producing some attractive biscuits, and I'm kind of glad: I made batch after batch in an effort to make pretty biscuits, each time refining the recipe.
 I think I've finally created the perfect homemade vegan biscuit.